nsidc/earthaccess/docs/user_guide/search.md

 - data_center - alias of daac method
 - daac match collections to DAAC
 - version
-- fields allows masking of reponse to just specified fields
+- fields allows masking of response to just specified fields
 - has_granules - match only collections with granules
 - hits
 - count - just get up to count granules